godofgeeks23/multi-ssh-automate/README.md

 mv sample.env .env
 ```

-4. Edit `automator.sh` and add your commands to run on the servers
+4. Edit `automator.sh` and add your commands to run on the remote servers
 5. Run the script

 ```bash